coryhouse/a11y/README.md

 As I dive in to fix accessibility problems with code, I prioritize them based on user impact and the Web Content Accessibility Guidelines.
 I aim to fix things one viewport size at a time, though it's important to double check that changes in one place don't have an effect on others.

+## What about Accessibility Overlays?

+Aviod them.
+There's no free lunch.
+[Here's more on why](https://overlayfactsheet.com/)

 ## A11y Tools

 - Chrome Audits tab (powered by [Lighthouse](https://developers.google.com/web/tools/lighthouse))